mahika34/SuperMarket-Management-System/README.md

 1. Use the command git clone https://github.com/mahika34/DSA-project-3rd-sem.git
 2. cd DSA-project-3rd-sem
 3. Run the c file using: <br>gcc final.c <br>./a.exe
-4. Follow the instructions and buy whatever you want
+4. Follow the instructions and buy whatever you want!

+Feel free to post any issue/suggestion whenever you like!